-In an encore episode of The Business Beat, Steve Jones-D'Agostino, strategic partner of Susan Wagner PR + Best Rate of Climb, interviews Janet LaBreck, former commissioner of the Massachusetts Commission for the Blind, shown posing with her guide dog, Ozzie.
-They talk about the challenges and opportunities for visually impaired people in a struggling economy.
-This episode aired originally on September 15, 2013.
+In an encore of The Business Beat, Steve Jones-D'Agostino, strategic partner of Susan Wagner PR + Best Rate of Climb, interviews Neil Martin, COO of Massachusetts Growth Capital Corp.
+They talk about assisting Bay State small and micro businesses to survive and thrive.
+This episode aired originally on October 6, 2013.

 In the world of government handouts, there’s good pork and bad pork.
 For several Central Massachusetts small and micro businesses, the state-funded help they’ve gotten from a quasi-public corporation may be the good sort of sowbelly – especially, given Big Banking’s continued reluctance to lend to the backbone of America’s economy.